ASD-Blueprint/desktop.gov.au/program/engagement/deploy.md

 layout: engagement
 title: Deploy
 timeline:
 - title: Step 1 – Execution Plan
   body: |
         The agency will understand what is to be acquired and implemented in their ICT environment.
 - title: Step 2 – Product analysis, build, deploy, and evaluate
   body: |
-    Throughout Deploy, the agency’s technology partner will begin to deploy modern desktop services.
-In an agile format, this will mean defining requirements (user stories) in a     sprint, designing a feature set, building and deploying the feature, and evaluating what went well and what requires improvement in the next sprint.
+    The strategy partner vendor will facilitate workshops to understand the business and ICT environment that the agency operates in.
+A [people, process, technology analysis]() will be conducted.
 - title: Next steps
   body: |
     After Deploy, the agency will need to determine its next steps.
 This may include, for example:
     * Undergoing change planning in [Transition]().